ESMValGroup/ESMValTool/doc/sphinx/source/develop/dataset.rst

  esmvaltool data format --config_file <config-user.yml> <dataset-name>

 The options ``--start`` and ``--end`` can be added to the command above to restrict the formatting of raw data to a time range.
-They will be ignored is a specific dataset does not support it (i.e. because it is provided as a single file).
+They will be ignored if a specific dataset does not support it (i.e. because it is provided as a single file).
 Valid formats are ``YYYY``, ``YYYYMM`` and ``YYYYMMDD``.